Skrub Selectors, for selecting columns in a dataframe#

 cols('height_mm', 'width_mm')

-This selector can then be passed to a select() function:
+• select function: the above selector can be passed to the select() function:

 >>> s.select(df, mm_cols)